-Climate Change, Urban Development and Health
+Climate Change, Environment, and Health

 (WHO, 2018.)
 We have seen alarming changes in air quality, access to food, water and shelter, temperature fluctuations, the transmission of infectious diseases and more.
 Our global climate and how we choose to take care of our planet has effects on all humans, but there are those who are continuously disproportionality affected.
 Children and the elderly are at greater risk due to factors such as long-term exposure and pre-existing medical conditions.
 In addition, developing nations that are also challenged with additional structural, political and economic challenges face greater hurdles when tackling the health consequences of climate change.